aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Different teams imply different architectural decisions:

 - On the **one hand**, a **small team** can **effectively develop a monolithic system** without well-defined components or interfaces.
-Such a team would likely find the limitations of an architecture something of an impediment during the early days of development (this is a reason why some systems lack good architecture: they were begun with none, because the team was small and did not want the impediment of a superstructure).
+Such a team would likely find the limitations of an architecture something of an impediment during the early days of development.
+This is a reason why some systems lack good architecture: they were begun with none, because the team was small and did not want the impediment of a superstructure.
 - On the **other hand**, a system being developed by **several big teams**, **cannot progress unless** the system is **divided** into well-defined **components with** reliable stable **interfaces**.

 #### DEPLOYMENT